 Certain of the underwriters and their affiliates have performed investment and commercial banking and advisory services for us and our affiliates from time to time for which they have received customary fees and expenses.
 In particular, an affiliate of Credit Suisse Securities (USA) LLC acts as a lender under our senior secured credit facility and Credit Suisse Securities (USA) LLC acted as an underwriter for the Diamondback IPO, several of our equity offerings and an initial purchaser in the offerings of our senior notes.
+In particular, an affiliate of Credit Suisse Securities (USA) LLC acts as a lender under our senior secured credit facility, and Credit Suisse Securities (USA) LLC acted as an underwriter for the Diamondback IPO, several of our equity offerings and an initial purchaser in the offering of our senior notes.
+Additionally, Scotia Capital (USA) Inc., Johnson Rice & Company L.L.C., KeyBanc Capital Markets Inc., SunTrust Robinson Humphry, Inc., Wunderlich Securities, Inc., Sterne, Agee & Leach, Inc., Simmons & Company International, IBERIA Capital Partners L.L.C. and an affiliate of Capital One Securities, Inc. each acted as an initial purchaser in one or both of our senior notes offerings.
+An affiliate of Scotia Capital (USA) Inc. acts as administrative agent, letter of credit issuer and sole lead manager and affiliates of each of Credit Suisse Securities (USA) LLC, IBERIA Capital Partners L.L.C. and KeyBanc Capital Markets Inc. are lenders under our senior secured credit facility.
+Simmons & Company International, Sterne, Agee & Leach, Inc., SunTrust Robinson Humphrey, Inc., Wunderlich Securities, Inc. and affiliates of Scotia Capital (USA) Inc. and Capital One Securities, Inc. acted as underwriters in the Diamondback IPO.
+Amegy Bank National Association is a lender under our senior secured credit facility and is acting as a financial advisor to us in connection with this offering and not as an underwriter, and will receive fees in connection therewith.
 The underwriters and their affiliates may, from time to time, engage in transactions with and perform services for us in the ordinary course of their business.
-In the ordinary course of their various business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers and such investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+In the ordinary course of their various business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers and such investment and securities activities may involve our securities and/or instruments.
+The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.